How to Choose Cabinet Hardware

 Consider proportion across the entire space rather than selecting hardware piece by piece.
 Maintaining consistency of design and finish helps create a cohesive result, particularly in larger kitchens or multi-room projects.

-Taking a measured approach at the planning stage simplifies installation and avoids the need for adjustments later.
+Taking a measured approach at the planning stage simplifies installation and helps avoid adjustments later.

 Installation & Practical Considerations